felixApellSkjutar/AdventOfCode/README.md

 # AdventOfCode
 https://adventofcode.com/

-My contributions to Advent of Code 2020 and 2021.
-I write in python but use other languages in the future.
+My contributions to Advent of Code 2020 - 2022.

+Written in Python3.